alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

 Hopefully by now you have some intuition for what public escape is, and have a good understanding of why it's problematic for safety conditions to escape.
-In the next section we're going to start designing an automatic tool which can reason about public escape, which should help further solidify these ideas.
+In the next section we're going to start designing an automatic tool that can reason about public escape, which should help further solidify these ideas.

 # Automating the Analysis